 Also in the Direct Debit Resource Centre:

-The indemnity is an essential part of the Direct Debit and one of the key aspects that differentiate Direct Debits from other forms of payments.
-Under the Direct Debit Guarantee, the service user must agree to the indemnity process.
-There is no limit in time or amount, so a payer can always request a refund if an error has occurred.
-If the payer believes an error has been made, they can request a full and immediate refund from their paying bank or building society.
-An indemnity claim can only be raised for the full amount of the original payment, not part of the amount.
+The indemnity is an essential part of the Direct Debit scheme and one of the key aspects that differentiate Direct Debits from other forms of payments.
+Under the Direct Debit Guarantee the Service User must agree to the indemnity process.
+This Guarantee is unlimited in time and amount, so a payer can always request a full and immediate refund from their paying bank or building society if they believe that an error has been made.
+(Note: An indemnity claimmust be raised for the full amount of the original payment, not part of the amount).
 The bank will be required, under the Guarantee to refund the payer.

 Service User Error

-If the error is made by the service user, the bank will use the indemnity claim process to reclaim the refunded payment from the service user.
-They will raise the indemnity claim against the service user.
-Indemnity claims in most cases are automatically collected after 14 working days unless challenged within the first 9 days.
-Depending on the reason for the claim the Service User may challenge the claim or counter claim afterwards
+If the error is made by the Service User, the bank will use the indemnity claim process to reclaim the refunded payment from the Service User.
+Indemnity claims in most cases are automatically collected after 14 working days unless challenged.
+Depending on the reason for the claim the Service User may challenge the claim or counter claim afterwards.

 Indemnity Claims: Process

 The Service User must not settle an indemnity claim by remitting directly to the payer.
 This is because the paying bank will settle an indemnity with the payer and the Service User will still be liable to pay the paying bank – thereby paying twice.